mattheww/gomill/gomill_setup/README.txt

 Licence
 -------

-Gomill is copyright 2009-2018 Matthew Woodcraft
+Gomill is copyright 2009-2019 Matthew Woodcraft and the gomill contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal